Imperial Japanese Navy Air Service: Carrier aviation

-When Hōshō was completed, little thought was given to naval aircraft in an offensive role and moreover with only one carrier there was insufficient consideration given to carrier doctrine within the Japanese naval establishment.
-However, in 1928 the First Carrier Division was formed with three carriers and the study of the role of aircraft carriers in a naval engagement was initiated.
-Because of the short range of carrier aircraft at the time, many in the naval hierarchy were still very much surface oriented.
-They viewed carrier aircraft to be employed as support for the main battle fleet and not as offensive weapons.
-Aircraft were to act as scouts and spotters, layers of smoke screens for naval gunfire, fleet air defense, and later (with the increase in aircraft performance) as a means to attack battleships and other surface targets.
+When Hōshō was completed, little thought was given to naval aircraft in an offensive role; moreover, with only one carrier in the fleet there was insufficient consideration given to naval air doctrine within the Japanese naval establishment.
+However, in 1928 the First Carrier Division was formed with three carriers, and the study of the role of aircraft carriers in a naval engagement was initiated.
+Because of the short range of carrier aircraft at the time, many in the Japanese naval hierarchy were still very much surface oriented.
+These proponents of surface warfare believed carrier aircraft should be employed in a supporting role for the main battle fleet, not as offensive weapons.
+Naval aircraft were tasked with scouting, laying smoke screens for naval gunfire, conducting fleet air defense, and later (with the increase in aircraft performance) with attacking battleships and other surface targets.

-Naval aviators however, had a different perspective.
-Believing that a major aerial engagement to clear the space over the opposing fleets would precede the final surface battle, they increasingly considered the enemy's carriers as the main targets of naval air power.
-Hence, in the early 1930s, the Imperial Japanese Navy adhered to no unified doctrine as to how carriers would be utilized in a fleet action and had no clear vision as to the role of air power in naval warfare.
-But with the continued increase in the range and power of aircraft, carriers became acknowledged for their ability to strike at targets beyond the range of surface guns and torpedoes.
-Including gunnery staffs as well as naval aviators, the IJN became convinced that carrier aircraft should be used for a preemptive strike against the enemy's carriers to achieve air superiority in the proximity of the surface battle.
-Around 1932–33, the IJN began to shift its aerial focus from targeting the enemy's battleships to their aircraft carriers; and by the mid-30s, with the improved performance of bombing aircraft and particularly dive-bombers, the destruction of the enemy's carrier force became the primary focus of Japan's carrier forces.
-The emerging concept of a mass aerial attack also shifted the emphasis away from the protection of the main battle fleet to attacks on targets over the horizon.
-Essential to the implementation of such a tactic was the locating of the enemy before the enemy found the Japanese carriers.
-As a consequence, it was important to the Japanese that naval aircraft be able to "outrange the enemy" in the air, just as Japanese surface forces could do by naval gunnery and torpedo attacks.
+Japanese naval aviators had a different perspective.
+Believing that a major aerial engagement to clear the space over the opposing fleets would precede any decisive surface battle, they increasingly considered enemy aircraft carriers as the primary targets of naval air power.
+As a result of these two divergent viewpoints within the IJN's officer corps, by the early 1930s, the Imperial Japanese Navy adhered to no unified doctrine as to how carriers would be utilized in a fleet action, and had no clear vision regarding the role of air power in naval warfare.
+Eventually, as the range and combat capability of naval aircraft continued to grow, carriers became acknowledged for their ability to strike at targets beyond the range of surface guns and torpedoes.
+The IJN became increasingly convinced that carrier aircraft should be used for a preemptive strike against the enemy's carriers to achieve air superiority in the proximity of any major surface engagement.
+Around 1932–33, the IJN began to shift its aerial focus from attacking enemy battleships to targeting hostile aircraft carriers.
+By the mid-30s, with the improved performance of bombing aircraft and particularly dive-bombers, the destruction of hostile carrier forces became the primary focus of Japan's naval air arm.
+The emerging concept of massed aerial attack also shifted the emphasis of the IJNAS away from the protection of the main battle fleet, and onto attacking targets over the horizon.
+Essential to the implementation of such a tactic was locating hostile ships before the enemy found the Japanese carriers in turn.
+Consequently, it became critical to Japanese planners that their naval aircraft were able to "outrange the enemy" in the air, just as Japanese surface forces could do via superior naval gunnery and torpedo attacks.
 Subsequently, throughout the 1930s, Japanese naval aviation emphasized range in its specifications for new aircraft.